velsarav/Extended-Kalman-Filter/README.md

 [image1]: ./Docs/RMSE_result.png "RMSE value"
 [image2]: ./Docs/Sensor_properties.png "Sensor properties"
+[image3]: ./Docs/Estimation.png "Estimation"
+[image4]: ./Docs/Prediction.png "Prediction"
+[image5]: ./Docs/Update.png "Update"

 ### Sensor Fusion
-Different sensor have different properties which helps to provide different types of information about the tracked object position with differing accuracies especially in different weather condition.
+Sensor such as Lidar and Radar have different properties which helps to provide different types of information about the tracked object position with differing accuracies especially in different weather condition.

 ![alt text][image2]

+The techniques used to merge information from different sensor is called sensor fusion.

+Next step we are going to detect a bicycle that travels around the autonomous vehicle using the simulated lidar and radar measurement.

+Kalman filter will be used to track the bicycle's position and velocity using lidar and radar measurement.

 ### Kalman Filter
 The Kalman filter estimates the value of variable by updating its estimate as measurement data is collected filtering out the noise.
 Kalman filter models the state uncertainty using Gaussians and it is capable of making accurate estimates with just few data points.